 Choosing accommodation that is closest to where you’ll spend the most time is also a cost-saving travel tip to consider.
-Beachfront hotels may cost a bit more, but if you’re planning to spend most of your vacation on the beach you can typically save on car rentals, taxi or Uber use, and even public transportation (see below).
+Beachfront hotels may cost a bit more.
+However, if you’re planning to spend most of your vacation on the beach, you can save on car rentals, taxi or Uber use, and even public transportation (see below).

 Eco-friendly Family Vacation Tips – Playing:

 Now that my kids are older, we’re starting to play (together!) in nature much more than before.
 Snorkelling and learning to surf have opened up plenty of conversations about respecting the ocean while enjoying it.
 And, now that we can tackle more adventurous activities like ziplining in the forest or mountain hikes, as a family we are learning to take more care to preserve our environment.

 Protecting skin from the sun is SO important.
 But we must also protect the ocean and coral reefs from sunscreen.
 If you’ll be snorkelling reefs or spending any great amount of time in or near the water, UV swimwear is your best (and easiest) bet for protecting your skin and the environment.
 Non-toxic sunscreen formulations like Reef Safe and Badger are great for those spots that a good baby rashguard or UV onesie doesn’t cover.